About this Blog

 As well as coaching and training companies and individuals, Chris also regularly speaks at conferences around the world about online business and content marketing.
 He has spoken at events such as New Media Expo, the Successful Outstanding Bloggers conference in Chicago, Think Visibility in the UK, Affiliate Expo, Wishlist Member Live, WordCamp, the Netherland’s Social Media Congres and the Institute of Fundraising, along with the dozens of webinars, teleseminars and virtual events he holds or contributes to annually.
 Check out the Speaking page if you would like Chris to deliver actionable lessons and advice at your event or company.

-As well as working in his own business, Chris recently (May 2012) joined the team at Copyblogger to help their workload developing educational content.
-Chris will be working with the team to both run structured programs and to provide free bonus content for Copyblogger software and services.
+Chris recently (May 2012) joined the team at Copyblogger (now Rainmaker Digital) to help their workload developing software and educational content as Chief Digital Officer.
+He works with the team to offer structured programs and to provide free bonus content for the software and services.

 Chris does “Other Stuff” …